House progressives poised to sink Biden’s infrastructure bill with help of Republicans

 “Let’s be crystal clear.
 If the bipartisan infrastructure bill is passed on its own on Thursday, this will be in violation of an agreement that was reached within the Democratic Caucus in Congress.
 More importantly, it will end all leverage that we have to pass a major reconciliation bill,” Mr. Sanders said in a statement.

-The prospects for Senate Democrats reaching a deal remains in doubt with two of the most visible holdouts, Sen. Joe Manchin of West Virginia and Sen. Kyrsten Sinema of Arizona, refusing to support a price tag as large as $3.5 trillion.
+The prospects for Senate Democrats reaching a deal remains in doubt with two of the most visible holdouts, Sen. Joe Manchin III of West Virginia and Sen. Kyrsten Sinema of Arizona, refusing to support a price tag as large as $3.5 trillion.

 With solid opposition from GOP Senators and no votes to spare, Democrats are working to trim the bill’s taxes and spending.
 But that risks enraging the party’s left wing and will set off a grueling debate about what liberal priorities to jettison.